miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     drwxr-xr-x 2 brillydev brillydev 4096 Oct 22 13:18 foo/
     -rw-r--r-- 1 brillydev brillydev 0 Feb 6 14:08 somefiles.txt

-Flags can also be combined. `ls -a` display all content, including hidden files (files that are prefixed with a dot).
+**Flags can also be combined.** `ls -a` displays all content, including hidden files (files that are prefixed with a dot).
 When used with `ls -l`, we can combine them like this:

     $ ls -la
     total 16